May 2019 Update:

 Another company, GetMyBoat, reportedly does have overnight houseboat rentals available.
 We’re working on getting more information from and about that company that calls itself “the Airbnb of Boats,” which gives us pause since we prefer vendors who are held to established, well-documented, consistent standards.
 We will investigate and let you know what we find out.

 In addition, we currently have writers at work sourcing other options for you.
 We will post a list of overnight houseboat rental vendors in the U.S.A. as soon as possible.

 2019 UPDATE: A new vendor has a new fleet of houseboats available for overnight rental on Lake Lanier!
 We will check it out and post a full update soon.
 Stay tuned!!!

 2018 UPDATE: Paradise Rental Boats sold its houseboat fleet.
 This service is no longer available with the company that we reviewed.
-Rather than delete the article, however, we’ll leave it posted since it may offer insights into the overall experience if you choose to work with another houseboat rental company.
+Rather than delete the article, however, we’ll leave it posted since it may offer insights into the overall experience if you choose to rent a houseboat with another company.